sree369nidhi/boon-ai-hackathon-apr-10/README.md

 ## Prerequisites
 - Python 3.10 or higher
-- Poetry (for dependency management) or pip
+- Poetry (for dependency management)

 ## Setup Instructions